LingtongZhang/orp-sdk-php/ReadME.md

  cloning the git<br>
 `git clone git://github.com/plista/orp-sdk-php.git`

-for futher details you may want to have a look at http://githowto.com/
+For further details you may want to have a look at http://githowto.com/

 **4. getting Sdk ready** <br>
 you may want to have a look at the example provided in `classes/Plista/Orp/Sdk/Example`